 Your colorist shouldn't belittle the work of other professionals who worked on your hair or make you feel bad about your choices.
-While it's helpful to know what color brands and products were used, your colorist shouldn't ask who did your hair last unless they love it.
+Your colorist really shouldn't ask who did your hair last unless they love it.

 Provide as much information as possible, including photos